ml-explore/mlx-examples/flux/README.md

 ### Distributed Finetuning

-Distributed finetuning scales very well with FLUX and all one has to do is simply to adjust the gradient accumulation and iterations so that the batch size remains the same.
+Distributed finetuning scales very well with FLUX and all one has to do is adjust the gradient accumulation and training iterations so that the batch size remains the same.
 For instance, to replicate the following training

 ```shell